Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space: Proof of Theorem and Theorem

+\begin{proof} Let $\chi_{i}=\chi(\Fix(\sigma_{i})), i=30,15,5,3,2$.
 First observe that given a one dimensional family of K3 surfaces admitting a purely non-symplectic automorphism of order 30, every element in the family admits a purely non-symplectic automorphism of order 15.
-Thus this corresponds to one of the two families in Proposition \ref{prop15} and the vector $(\chi_{15},\chi_5,\chi_3)$ is either $(5,-1,0)$ or $(7,4,3)$.
+Thus this corresponds to one of the three families in Proposition \ref{prop15} and the vector $(\chi_{15},\chi_5,\chi_3)$ is either $(5,-1,0)$, $(7,4,-3)$ or $(4,4,-6)$.

 Decomposing $H^2(X,\C)$ as the direct sum of the eigenspaces of $\sigma^*$ we obtain: